abais-hub/CMPE297/Assignment_2/Readme.txt

 a) Perceiver ml model for classification in keras.
-   Image classification with Perceiver on cifar-10 dataset Instead of the cifar-100, the cifar-10 dataset is used To cut traning time from ~2hours
+   Image classification with Perceiver on cifar-10 dataset Instead of the cifar-100, the cifar-10 dataset is used To cut traning time from ~2hours per epoch
    - Image classification problem has been reduced to 2 classses
    - 5 epoch training is performed to cut runtime